EasternPA/mastodon-install/README.md

 1. `Username (admin)?` - Hit enter to accept the default
 1. `E-mail:` - Enter a real email (even though the notification system is not properly configured).
 If you use gmail, you can enter `+mstdn` in between your email username and `@gmail.com`.

-## MORE DETAILS MISSING HERE

-When the process completes, you will see your admin password.
+If all goes well, you should see `You can login with the password` and a strong, generated password.

-## SAVE YOUR ADMIN PASSWORD
+## URGENT: SAVE YOUR ADMIN PASSWORD

 ## Prepare the final build
 1. Run `docker-compose up -d`